 A parent or any other adult can contribute to a child's Roth IRA, as long as the child has earned income for the year.
 If you start early and consistently contribute the maximum amount, your child has a chance to get a million-dollar Roth IRA before retiring.
 Direct contributions to a child's Roth IRA can be a gift from you or someone else's.
 And they really are gifts that keep being given.

+To ensure that your child's Roth IRA is properly managed, you should consider working with one of the many IRA Gold custodians available.
 Since Roth IRAs can be invested in almost any type of asset, they are likely to perform much better than a savings bond or an old bank account.
 To be eligible for a Roth IRA with custody, your child must earn income.
 It doesn't matter if they work for an employer or provide services such as child care.
 As long as the child earns money and pays taxes on them, they can contribute to a Roth IRA with custody.

 The limit for opening a Roth IRA is not based on age, but on income.
 A 10-year-old child can have a Roth IRA if they earned income from a job or other self-employment.
 Opening a Roth IRA for children involves opening a Roth IRA with custody in your name.
 You can use the services highlighted above to open a Roth IRA account for a minor.